Vagif Gurbanov: Early military service

 Gurbanov graduated from the Borisoglebsk Higher Military Aviation School of Pilots in Borisoglebsk, Russia.
-After completing his education, he served as an officer in the Sitalchay Aviation Regiment of the USSR Air Force and was assigned to an airbase organized during the Afghan war and equipped with Su-25 aircraft.
+He then served as an officer in the Sitalchay Aviation Regiment of the USSR Air Force and was assigned to an airbase organized during the Afghan war and equipped with Su-25 aircraft.
 He later served in one of the aviation regiments in Azerbaijan.
 He participated in the creation of military regiments in Ganja, Yevlakh and Kurdamir.

 First Nagorno-Karabakh War

 Hijacking of the Su-25 military aircraft

 According to the preliminary plan, Su-25 aircraft on a training flight from the Sitalchay military airport of the CIS Air Force, located at the 80th dislocated air regiment, were to fly to Khojaly and bomb Khojaly Airport.
-Ministry of Internal Affairs official Akif Hajiyev promised Gurbanov he would be provided with documents under a different name and would be able to live under a new name following the mission.
+Ministry of Internal Affairs official Akif Hajiyev promised Gurbanov he would be provided with new documents, enabling him to live under a new identity following the mission.
 However, Gurbanov did not consider this plan to be feasible as the ammunition on board during the training flight would not be sufficient for the mission.

 According to the amended plan, on 8 April 1992, Senior Lieutenant Gurbanov hijacked and transferred Su-25 military aircraft to Azerbaijan with the assistance of Azerbaijani fellow countrymen, technical aircraft Lieutenant Fuad Mammadov and Chief Airman Sergeant Akif Guliyev.
-It was the first fighter aircraft in the arsenal of the Azerbaijani Air Force.
+The Su-25 thus became the first fighter aircraft in the arsenal of the Azerbaijani Air Force.
 Chief technician Gulbudag Binyatov was also involved in the hijacking.
 The plane landed at Yevlakh civil airport.

 Immediately following the hijacking of the aircraft, special inspection and control measures were instituted.
 The search crew was tasked with destroying the military aircraft unconditionally and without warning.
 Therefore, the military aircraft was temporarily hidden under straw at Sheki airport outside the settlements.
-Gulbudag Binyatov and other aviation experts, involved in the hijacking of a military aircraft, left the Sitalchay military airport just two days later to avoid suspicions.
+Gulbudag Binyatov and other aviation experts, involved in the hijacking of the military aircraft, left the Sitalchay military airport just two days later to avoid suspicion.

 Although the Russian government demanded the return of the aircraft, the aircraft remained at the airport.
 The Ministry of Defence of Russia created a special squad consisting of two MiG-23s at Georgia's Vaziani Military Base, to destroy the hijacked Su-25, but could not succeed.